Pulau Ubin guide

 Address: House No. 1, Ubin, Singapore

-Nature lovers can’t miss the Chek Jawa Wetlands boardwalk, which covers six natural ecosystems including coral rubble, a seagrass lagoon and mangroves.
+Nature lovers can’t miss the Chek Jawa Wetlands, which covers 6 natural ecosystems including coral rubble, a seagrass lagoon and mangroves.

 There are 2 trails you can take here, the first being the Coastal Loop boardwalk, complete with pontoons and shelters.
 Hang around to catch low-flying planes heading towards Changi Airport, or marvel at the vast expanse of the sea with faraway mountains peeking from the horizon.

-The Mangrove Loop takes you on a more intimate journey with nature where you can spot wildlife like large mudskippers and crabs in close proximity.
+The Mangrove Loop takes you on a more intimate journey with nature where you can be close to different flora and fauna.
+Spot wildlife like large mudskippers and crabs in close proximity.
 After experiencing everything up close, head up the loop’s 7-storey high Jejawi Tower, which takes you above the canopy for a bird’s eye view of the entire area.

 Immerse yourself in the great outdoors by spending a night in Pulau Ubin.
-Hear the chirping of crickets in the evenings, stargaze without light pollution and awake to roosters crowing in the morning.
-There are 3 campsites on the island that you can camp at including Jelutong Campsite, which is near the jetty, and Mamam Campsite in the north of the island.
+Hear the chirping of crickets in the evenings, enjoy stargazing without light pollution and awake to roosters crowing in the morning.
+There are several campsites on the island that you can camp at including Jelutong Campsite, which is near the jetty, and Mamam Campsite in the north of the island.

 Bonus: Catch your meal at the Smith Marine Floating Restaurant